 AD-R1M Quick Start Guide

-AD-R1M Milano robot hardware architecture and connections
+AD-R1M robot hardware architecture

 Use the side-panel buttons to power and initialize the robot electronics.